 - 1. The minimum horizontal distance from the base of the wireless communication structure and any attached wireless communication devices to any property line or road right-of-way shall be the greater of the following: - a. the tower height plus 10 feet; or - b. the "fall zone," as determined by a licensed professional engineer, plus 10 feet. - 2.
 The minimum horizontal distance between the wireless communication structure and existing abutting residences shall be three times the height of the structure. - 3.
-The wireless communication facility shall comply with applicable zoning setback requirements. - B. The height of the wireless communication structure and any attached wireless communication devices shall be no greater than 100 feet, unless the Planning Board waives this requirement.
-In the event that the Applicant seeks a waiver of this height limit, the Applicant shall provide documentation clearly showing that the additional height is necessary (1) to avoid construction of another tower, or (2) to allow the carrier to provide adequate coverage.
-Such documentation shall include demonstrated consideration of alternative siting locations along with associated maps of service areas of different signal strengths.
-Tower height shall be measured from grade, and shall include the tower itself, its base pad, and any attached facilities. - C. The wireless communication structure shall, when possible, be sited off ridge lines and

-- where visual impact is the least detrimental to valuable historic and scenic areas.
-Valuable areas shall be determined by the Planning Board, and may be views that Shutesbury has identified as scenic in the Shutesbury Open Space and Recreation Plan or the Shutesbury Master Plan, or areas that are listed in the Massachusetts Landscape Inventory, Massachusetts General Laws Ch.131 S.39A, conducted by the Massachusetts Department of Environmental Management, 1982. - D. No new wireless communication structure shall be permitted unless the Applicant demonstrates to the reasonable satisfaction of the Planning Board that no existing wireless communication structure or other non-residential structure can accommodate the Applicant's proposed wireless communication device.
+The wireless communication facility shall comply with applicable zoning setback requirements. - B. The height of the wireless communication structure and any attached wireless communication devices shall be no greater than 100 feet.
+Tower height shall be measured from grade, and shall include the tower itself, its base pad, and any attached facilities. - C. The wireless communication structure shall, when possible, be sited off ridge lines and where visual impact is the least detrimental to valuable historic and scenic areas.
+Valuable areas shall be determined by the Planning Board, and may be views that Shutesbury has identified as scenic in the Shutesbury Open Space and Recreation Plan or the Shutesbury Master Plan, or areas that are listed in the Massachusetts Landscape Inventory, MGL.
+Ch.
+131, §.39A, conducted by the Massachusetts Department of Environmental Management, 1982. - D. No new wireless communication structure shall be permitted unless the Applicant demonstrates to the reasonable satisfaction of the Planning Board that no existing wireless communication structure or other non-residential structure can accommodate the Applicant's proposed wireless communication device.
 Evidence submitted to demonstrate that no existing structure can accommodate the Applicant's proposed device may consist of any of the following where each such structure is specifically identified: - 1.
 No existing wireless communication structures or non-residential structures are located within the geographic area required to meet the Applicant's engineering requirements. - 2.
-Existing wireless communication structures or non-residential structures are not of sufficient height to meet the Applicant's requirements. - 3.
-Existing wireless communication structures or non-residential structures do not have sufficient structural strength or cannot be strengthened to support the proposed wireless communication device. - 4.
+Existing wireless communication structures or non-residential structures are not of sufficient height to meet the Applicant's requirements.

+- 3. Existing wireless communication structures or non-residential structures do not have sufficient structural strength or cannot be strengthened to support the proposed wireless communication device. - 4.
 The proposed wireless communication device would cause electromagnetic interference with the existing devices on the site, or the existing devices would cause interference with the proposed wireless communication device. - 5.
 The fee, costs, or contractual provisions required by the owner in order to share an existing wireless communication structure or to adapt an existing structure for use are unreasonable.
 Unreasonable cost would be twice the cost of building a new structure. - 6.
 The Applicant demonstrates that there are other limiting factors that render use of existing structures unreasonable.